Measures of azimuthal anisotropy in high-energy collisions: Acknowledgments

 \section{Acknowledgments}

 This article is based on two talks I gave, first at the Symposium on collective flow in nuclear matter (a celebration of Art Poskanzer's life and career) in December 2022 at Berkeley, then in January 2023 under the program ``Intersection of nuclear structure and high-energy nuclear collisions'' hosted by the Institute for Nuclear Theory at the University of Washington, which I thank for support.
-I thank Giuliano Giacalone for useful input, and detailed comments on the manuscript.
+I thank Giuliano Giacalone for useful input and detailed comments on the manuscript, and Johanna Stachel and Peter Braun-Munzinger for comments on the first version.
+This work is supported by the GLUODYNAMICS project funded by the ``P2IO LabEx (ANR-10-LABX-0038)'' in the framework ``Investissements d'Avenir'' (ANR-11-IDEX-0003-01) managed by the Agence Nationale de la Recherche (ANR), France.